fimmtiu/lib-pentagram/README.md

 ## Impetus

-This repository contains 'pentagram', a simple daemonization/process management library used internally at Themis (Clio).
+This repository contains 'pentagram', a simple daemonization/process management library used internally at Clio.
 Before this library was written, the various contenders in the space were considered (i.e., [Daemons], [DaemonKit], [Dante]), but were generally not suited very well for our particular use case.
 We were looking for a very light daemonization library that was easy to understand and that took care of the core behaviour required by daemonization without getting in the way.
 Generally, our requirements were:

 1. easy to read and understand.
 2. allows hooking into both argument parsing and all signals in a very straightforward way.